mugisha189/qt-blog-app/README.md

 # QT Blog

-QT Blog is a MERN stack application that includes a client-side built with React and a server-side built with Node.js, Express, and MongoDB.
+QT Blog is anapplication that includes a client-side built with React(Typescript) and a server-side built with Node.js(Typescript), Express, and MariaDB.
 This documentation will guide you through setting up and running both the client and server.

 ## Project Structure

 ```

 QT-Blog/